The Sport Premium is funding for schools that is ring-fenced for improving the provision for Physical Education and sport for all pupils.

 - Perform safe self-rescue in different water-based situations

-Thsi was quite an achievement as due to Covid the class had not had swimming lessons for two years.
-The 9 had achieved the standard when they were Y3.
+This was quite an achievement as due to Covid the class had not had swimming lessons for two years prior to Spring 2022.